ktunkiewicz/chef-vagrant-aws/README.md

 }
 ```

-You also have to put your keypair file in the .aws folder.
+Your keypair file should also be saved in .aws directory.
+Its name should be <server_name>-keypair.pem

 ### AWS components

 The code expects that following components exists in your AWS setup:
-- security group with name project_name-firewall
+- security group with name <server_name>-firewall
-- balancer with name project_name-balancer
+- keypair with name <server_name>-keypair
-- keypair with name project_name-keypair
+- (optional) balancer with name <server_name>-balancer

 ## Usage